biblequiz/BibleQuiz.com/_pages/history/2008/nationals.md

 #### 4th Place

-Church:	Noble A/G, Noble, OK
+* **Church**: Noble A/G, Noble, OK
-Coaches:	Cheri Smith, Ice Stickland (assistant), Megan Gates (assistant)
+* **Coaches**: Cheri Smith, Ice Stickland (assistant), Megan Gates (assistant)
+* **Team:**
-Team:	Anthony Davis
+   * Anthony Davis
-Mallorie Ramsey
+   * Mallorie Ramsey
-Cameron Smith
+   * Cameron Smith
 * **Preliminaries**:
-Round 1: Won against First A/G, Lafayette, IN 160 to 65
+  * Round 1: Won against First A/G, Lafayette, IN 160 to 65
-Round 2: Lost to Braeswood A/G, Houston, TX 30 to 160
+  * Round 2: Lost to Braeswood A/G, Houston, TX 30 to 160
-Round 3: Lost to First A/G, Binghamton, NY 135 to 215
+  * Round 3: Lost to First A/G, Binghamton, NY 135 to 215
-Round 4: Lost to Faith A/G, West Plains, MO 105 to 115
+  * Round 4: Lost to Faith A/G, West Plains, MO 105 to 115
-Round 5: Lost to Faith A/G, Orlando, FL 125 to 165
+  * Round 5: Lost to Faith A/G, Orlando, FL 125 to 165
-Round 6: Won against Calvary A/G, South Bend, IN 140 to 120
+  * Round 6: Won against Calvary A/G, South Bend, IN 140 to 120
-Round 7: Lost to Tacoma Life Center, Tacoma, WA 65 to 160 Round 8: Lost to Orange Hills A/G, Orange, CA 110 to 125 Round 9: Won against Truth A/G, Chariton, IA 100 to 30
+  * Round 7: Lost to Tacoma Life Center, Tacoma, WA 65 to 160
+  * Round 8: Lost to Orange Hills A/G, Orange, CA 110 to 125
+  * Round 9: Won against Truth A/G, Chariton, IA 100 to 30
 * **Round Robin**:
-Round 2: Lost to First A/G, Lafayette, IN 15 to 225
+  * Round 2: Lost to First A/G, Lafayette, IN 15 to 225
-Round 3: Won against Grace A/G, Syracuse, NY 120 to 60
+  * Round 3: Won against Grace A/G, Syracuse, NY 120 to 60
-Round 4: Won against Timberline Church, Fort Collins, CO 230 to 10 Round 5: Lost to Central A/G, Springfield, MO 60 to 110
+  * Round 4: Won against Timberline Church, Fort Collins, CO 230 to 10
-Round 6: Won against Victorious Life Church, Wesley Chapel, FL 190 to 50 Round 7: Lost to Turning Point Christian Center, Vancouver, WA 45 to 125 Round 8: Won against Truth A/G, Chariton, IA 70 to 20 Round 9: Lost to James River A/G, "In Chains", Ozark, MO 70 to 190 Round 10: Won against The Church at Briargate, "Children of the Desolate Woman", Colorado Springs, CO 155 to 55 Round 11: Lost to Calvary A/G, South Bend, IN 55 to 195 Round 12: Lost to Meridian A/G, Meridian, ID 100 to 185 Round 13: Lost to Harvest Time A/G, Brunswick, OH 115 to 160 Round 14: Lost to Nyssa Christian Fellowship, Nyssa, OR 85 to 105 Round 15: Won against Suncoast Cathedral A/G, St. Petersburg, FL 200 to 25 Round 16: Won against New Life Community Church, Oshkosh, WI 180 to 100 Round 17: Won against Corydon A/G, Corydon, IA 170 to 105 Round 18: Won against Calvary A/G, Dunwoody, GA 150 to 90 Round 19: Won against Orange Hills A/G, Orange, CA 160 to 130
+  * Round 5: Lost to Central A/G, Springfield, MO 60 to 110
+  * Round 6: Won against Victorious Life Church, Wesley Chapel, FL 190 to 50
+  * Round 7: Lost to Turning Point Christian Center, Vancouver, WA 45 to 125
+  * Round 8: Won against Truth A/G, Chariton, IA 70 to 20
+  * Round 9: Lost to James River A/G, "In Chains", Ozark, MO 70 to 190
+  * Round 10: Won against The Church at Briargate, "Children of the Desolate Woman", Colorado Springs, CO 155 to 55
+  * Round 11: Lost to Calvary A/G, South Bend, IN 55 to 195
+  * Round 12: Lost to Meridian A/G, Meridian, ID 100 to 185
+  * Round 13: Lost to Harvest Time A/G, Brunswick, OH 115 to 160
+  * Round 14: Lost to Nyssa Christian Fellowship, Nyssa, OR 85 to 105
+  * Round 15: Won against Suncoast Cathedral A/G, St. Petersburg, FL 200 to 25
+  * Round 16: Won against New Life Community Church, Oshkosh, WI 180 to 100
+  * Round 17: Won against Corydon A/G, Corydon, IA 170 to 105
+  * Round 18: Won against Calvary A/G, Dunwoody, GA 150 to 90
+  * Round 19: Won against Orange Hills A/G, Orange, CA 160 to 130
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="Noble A/G, Noble, OK" html=image_html %}